Malice at the Palace: Events after the brawl

-The day following the brawl on November 20, 2004, another notorious incident of sports violence occurred at the 2004 Palmetto Bowl referred to as the Clemson–South Carolina football brawl, although unlike the Malice at the Palace, fans did not get involved.
-South Carolina and Clemson’s teams declined their bowl bids and received penalties from their respective conferences following the brawl.

 The Pacers and the Pistons played for the first time after the brawl on December 25 at the Conseco Fieldhouse in Indianapolis, Indiana.
 The Pistons won 98–93 without incident.
 Neither Artest nor Jackson played due to their suspensions; O'Neal played in his first game back after the arbitrator reduced his suspension to 15 games.

 On March 25, 2005, the Pacers played at the Palace for the first time since the brawl.
 The game was delayed 90 minutes after a series of bomb threats were aimed at the Pacers locker room, but the game eventually started after no explosives were found.
 Two of the key figures in the original incident missed the game, as Artest was still suspended and O'Neal had an injured shoulder.
 In the game, the Pacers stopped the Pistons' 12-game home winning streak with a 94–81 win.

 A year after the brawl, Ron Artest was traded to the Sacramento Kings.

 In the 2005 NBA Playoffs, the Pistons entered as the second seed of the Eastern Conference, and the Pacers as the sixth.
 After the Pistons defeated the Philadelphia 76ers in five games, and the Pacers upset the third seed Boston Celtics in seven games, the two teams met in the second round.
 Although the Pacers went ahead two games to one, the Pistons clinched the series in six games with three straight wins.
 After eliminating Indiana, Detroit defeated the Miami Heat in the Eastern Conference Finals in seven games, then advanced to the NBA Finals, where they lost to the San Antonio Spurs in seven games.